i-am-grub/MultiGP_Toolkit/README.md

 ## Plugin Documentation

+> [!WARNING]
+> The linked documentation reflects the `v2.0.0` release of the plugin and not the current `stable` release.
+> The documentation for `v1.2.1` can be found [here](https://github.com/i-am-grub/MultiGP_Toolkit/tree/temp) temporarily until the offical `v2.0.0` release.

 [![Documentation Status](https://readthedocs.org/projects/multigp-toolkit/badge/?version=latest)](https://multigp-toolkit.readthedocs.io/en/latest/?badge=latest)

-The documentation for this plugin can be found [here](https://multigp-toolkit.readthedocs.io/)
+The documentation for this plugin can be found [here](https://github.com/i-am-grub/MultiGP_Toolkit/blob/temp/README.md)
 ## Plugin Overview

 This is a plugin developed for the RotorHazard timing system with cooperation with MultiGP.
 It allows for the ability to pull and push data through the MultiGP API to assist with event management.